Sajal Kumar

 AI-Powered Template Generation

-Users describe the email type and purpose (job story), and AI generates full templates using the block system
+Let users describe the email type and job story, AI builds full templates using modular blocks

-• Injects layout, color, and copy from user context
+• Adapts layout, tone, and visuals to user context

-• Offers multiple template options to pick from or fallback to manual selection via template gallery
+• Offers multiple template options to choose from

 Progressive Monetisation Strategy